thegridprotocol/spec-core/concepts.md

 #### Authentication

 Authentication in Client APIs is User-Interactive based.
-This model follows the [Matrix Client API r0.5.0 specification](https://matrix.org/docs/spec/client_server/r0.5.0#user-interactive-authentication-api) (Sec 5.3) except for the following sections which are redefined in this specification:
+This model follows the [Matrix Client API r0.5.0 specification](https://matrix.org/docs/spec/client_server/r0.5.0#user-interactive-authentication-api) §5.3 except for the following sections which are redefined in this specification:

-- The authentication types § 5.3.4, §§ 5.3.4.1-7
+- The authentication types: §5.3.4, §§5.3.4.1-7
-- The fallback mechanism § 5.3.5
+- The fallback mechanism: §5.3.5
-- The identifier types § 5.3.6
+- The identifier types: §5.3.6

 > **NOTE:** The mechanism will be documented in full in this specification by v0.1.0, while following our funding documents to base this protocol on Matrix.